derhuerst/db-rest/docs/why.md

 ## Realtime Data

-This API returns realtime data whenever its upstream, the [API for DB's mobile app](https://gist.github.com/derhuerst/2a735268bd82a0a6779633f15dceba33), provides it.
+This API returns realtime data whenever its upstream API, which [DB's mobile app uses as well](https://gist.github.com/derhuerst/2a735268bd82a0a6779633f15dceba33), provides it.

 ## No API Key

 Especially on web sites/apps, it is a subpar solution to the send API keys to the client.
 Also, you have to obtain these keys manually and cannot automatically revoke them. **This API doesn't require a key.**

-## Sane Markup
+## Clean Markup

 Compare the official API: